 They are the perfect quick healthy side dish and inexpensive too.
 If you’ve never tried Collard Greens before, then this collard greens recipe is a great introduction for you.
-But before the recipe, let’s check out ingredients required to make Collard Greens.
+But here are some other amazing recipes that you should definitely try.

 Collard Greens Ingredients

 Almost everything that is required to prepare Collard Greens is available at your home already and if not, then you can buy the ingredients from any supermarket near your home.

 - 1 tablespoon olive oil